ibm-cloud-architecture/refarch-cloudnative-csmo/doc/README.md

 Data can be accessed either directly from the Dashboard Rest API data provider or from a separate runtime instance.

 2. A Perl Runtime collects on a regular scheduled basis data from various data sources which provide monitoring and status information for the BlueCompute application.
 In this scenario this includes
-+ the ressource monitoring data from NewRelic via a Rest API,
++ the ressource monitoring data from New Relic via a Rest API,
 + the Bluemix Cloud Foundry information for applications and containers via the CF API,
 + the NOI status information via the Netcool Rest API and
 + the configuration data from the configuration database data source on MySQL to read and enrich the monitoring data with environment context data like deployment location and service-relationships.